-We will explore these areas and then move to consider the concept of authenticity when applied to an organisation rather than a leader.
+We explore these areas and then move to consider the concept of authenticity when applied to an organisation rather than a leader.
 The more recent book by Goffee and Jones “Why should anyone work here?” considers the concept from an organisational perspective.

 This session is designed to help managers increase their understanding of some of the core concepts of Business Finance.

-We will consider how business performance be measured, and the strengths and weaknesses of different measures.
+We consider how business performance be measured, and the strengths and weaknesses of different measures.
 The links between different business strategies and financial outcomes will be explored.

 This session is designed to help managers increase their understanding of some of the core concepts of Business Strategy.